blakehachen/chitchat/README.md

 # ChitChat

 A clone of the forum concept with user tracking.
-Users have the ability to like posts and threads and view their interactions within a user dashboard private to them.
+Users have the ability to like posts,threads and view their interactions within a user dashboard private to them.